pranavgandhi01/flask_mongodb_doctors_apps/README.md

 1) flask:
  > Microfamework for simplicity and easy for the current usecase.
 2) pymongo:
- > MongoDB MongoDB as a persistent, searchable repository of Python dictionaries suits the purpose of fast search Main benifits we achieve:
+ > MongoDB as a persistent, searchable repository of Python dictionaries suits the purpose of fast search Main benifits we achieve:
  > JSON representation of data documents / industy standard
  > Easy add / change new attribute